cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 In your working IT Container directory (e.g. /fefs/aswg/workspace/yourname/yourprojectname), open the magic-lst environment with the command `conda activate magic-lst` and update the file `config_general.yaml` according to your analysis.

-The file `config_general.yaml` must contain the telescope IDs and the directories with the MC data, as shown below, as well as the data selection and some information on the night sky background (NSB) level and software versions:
+The file `config_general.yaml` must contain the telescope IDs, the directories with the MC data (mandatory only if NSB_matching = False), the data selection, and some information on the night sky background (NSB) level and software versions:

 ```
 mc_tel_ids: